Bolingo (Love Is in the Air)

 "Bolingo (Love Is in the Air)" is a song recorded by German Eurodance group La Bouche, released in October 1996 by various labels as a single.
 It was produced by Farian Music Production and achieved moderate success on the charts in Europe, becoming a top-20 hit in Austria, Denmark, Finland and Switzerland.
 On the Eurochart Hot 100, the song reached number 47 in December 1996 after three weeks on the chart.
-Its music video was shot in Ibiza, Spain.
+The accompanying music video was shot in Ibiza, Spain.

 Critical reception

 In his review of the group's second American album release, S.O.S., Chuck Campbell from Knoxville News Sentinel felt that the duo "have sporadic fun with their silliness", "sliding in a little Latin funk on the otherwise fuzzy 'Bolingo'."